The East Coast’s Most Epic Fall Road Trip: 1,500 Miles of Peak Autumn Colors

 Autumn in North Carolina

-Fall Colors North Carolina.
+Fall Colors in North Carolina.
 Photo from Canva

 Next, cross another state border and head to Spacious Skies Sandy Run in Fayetteville, North Carolina.